The Future of Virtual Reality Technology

 The use of VR technology for watching films is something that has been spoken about with almost childlike excitement for quite some time now.
 Think about the last 3D film you watched and then consider what it would be like to not only watch the film, but be a part of it.
 The concept is currently theoretical at best, but the possibilities are endless.

 Most people interested in travel have at some point been sucked into a Google Maps rabbit-hole, exploring the cities they would love to visit via Google Street View.
 Now, imagine what it would be like to travel the world from the comfort of your own home using VR technology?
-Much like how betting sites in Australia are readily available online!
+Much like how Australian betting sites are readily available online!
 Walk the city streets and experience the hustle and bustle at your own pace without having to renew your passport.

 Surgeons currently make sure of plastic models or people who have left their bodies to science in order to perfect their operating techniques, but VR technology could change the medical field forever.
 A fully-interactive, accurately modelled specimen suffering from a variety of ailments which require surgery could be the best use of VR technology yet.